Tippi Hedren: Roar (1974–1981)

 Hedren in a 1977 photograph.
 During the filming of Roar, she had her ankle fractured by Tembo, an African elephant, when he used his trunk to pick her up.
 She contracted gangrene from the incident.

 Hedren and husband Noel Marshall watched a pride of lions move into a house after a game warden moved out in 1969, during the filming of Satan's Harvest in Africa.
 She said, "We were delighted with the way they adapted themselves to living there.
 And they were so funny we knew we had an idea for a picture."
 Marshall wrote a script titled Lions, Lions and More Lions based on their experience; it was retitled Roar and centered on a family's misadventures in a research park filled with lions, tigers, and other wild cats.

 Hedren played the lead role and co-starred with her daughter Melanie, husband Marshall, and his own sons Jerry and John.
 They attempted to rent Hollywood animals for a nine-month shoot, but upon approaching animal trainers for support, they were discouraged and nobody would rent them 30 or 40 lions, as the script required, because of their natural tendency to fight.
 They were encouraged to start collecting and training their own exotic beasts.
 Animal trainer Ron Oxley told them, "to get to know about lions, you've got to live with them for a while".

 They started to raise a lion cub named Neil in their Sherman Oaks house and made sure that the animal slept in their bed.
-Life photographer Michael Rougier documented their life in 1971 and photographed the lion with the whole family inside and outside the house, from Hedren's daughter's bed to the living room to the swimming pool.
+Life photographer Michael Rougier documented their life in 1971 and photographed the lion with the whole family inside and outside the house, from Hedren's daughter Melanie's bed to the living room to the swimming pool.
 After complaints from their neighbors, Hedren and Marshall bought a ranch outside of Los Angeles in Acton that would serve as the set for Roar.
 They got permission there to rescue and raise several lions, tigers, African elephants, and other exotic felines.